Phillies fan injured by flying hot dog launched by Phanatic | WHIZ News

 McVay says she is suffering from a shoulder injury, so she was unable to swat the hot dog away.

-She left the game to get checked out at a hospital, and she says she has a small hematoma.
+She left the game to get checked out and was diagnosed with a small hematoma.

 The Phillies apologized to McVay on Tuesday and the team has offered her tickets to any game.